 Becoming a great athlete is sort of like learning to speak a new language, but instead of studying vocabulary and drilling grammar, you’re working out and fine-tuning your game.
-Ascending to the level of stardom in any sport take years of hard work and determination.
+Ascending to the level of stardom in any sport takes years of hard work and determination.
 Imagine dedicating your life to that endeavor, while also finding the time to learn a language.
 Some of the athletes on this list were raised bilingual, but many of them took the initiative to add language learning to their list of goals.
 Here are seven bilingual athletes who have achieved so much, in sports and in language.

 1. Gabby Douglas — Hebrew